Our trip to Kyrgyzstan only needed a flight to Bishkek, the capital, and the rental of a 4x4.

 The road leading to the border crossing of the Karkara valley (open only in summer) between Kyrgyzstan and Kazakhstan is

 a holiday in itself.
 The landscapes are green, bucolic, fantastic.
-The road, unpaved, is in poor condition and not at all busy:
+The road, unpaved, is in poor conditions.

 In a few hours we arrived at the customs, a checkpoint in the middle